-Krioukov et al. [23] use various predictive policies, such as Last Arrival, MWA, Exponentially Weighted Average and LR, to predict the future request rate (to account for setup time), and then accordingly add or remove servers from a heterogenous pool.
+Predictive Approaches.
+Krioukov et al. [2010] use various predictive policies, such as Last Arrival, MWA, Exponentially Weighted Average and LR, to predict the future request rate (to account for setup time), and then accordingly add or remove servers from a heterogenous pool.
 The authors evaluate their dynamic provisioning policies by simulating a multi-tier web application.
 The authors find that MWA and LR work best for the traces they consider (Wikipedia.org traffic), providing significant power savings over AlwaysOn.
 However, the AlwaysOn version used by the authors does not know the peak request rate ahead of time (in fact, in many experiments they set AlwaysOn to provision for twice the historically observed peak), and is thus not as powerful an adversary as the version we employ.

-Chen et al. [8] use auto-regression techniques to predict the request rate for a seasonal arrival pattern, and then accordingly turn servers on and off using a simple threshold policy.
+Chen et al. [2008] use auto-regression techniques to predict the request rate for a seasonal arrival pattern, and then accordingly turn servers on and off using a simple threshold policy.
 The authors evaluate their dynamic provisioning policies via simulation for a single-tier application.
 The authors find that their dynamic provisioning policy performs well for periodic request rate patterns that repeat, say, on a daily basis.
 The authors evaluate their policies via simulation in a single-tier setting.
-While the setup in [8] is very different (seasonal arrival patterns) from our own, there is one similarity to AutoScale in their approach: like AutoScale, the authors in [8] use the index-based routing (see Section 3.5).
-However, the policy in [8] does not have any of the robustness properties of AutoScale, nor the t{wait} timeout idea.
+While the setup in Chen et al. [2008] is very different (seasonal arrival patterns) from our own, there is one similarity to AutoScale in their approach: like AutoScale, the authors in Chen et al. [2008] use the index-based routing (see Section 3.5).
+However, the policy in Chen et al. [2008] does not have any of the robustness properties of AutoScale, nor the t{wait} timeout idea.